If you’ve been wondering about whether tanning burns calories, you have no doubt come across a lot of conflicting information!

 He also went on to add that it is not clear how much of this light would be required or how long you would have to stay in the sun for this to happen.

-Will tanning in the sun burn calories?
+Does sunbathing burn calories?
 The latest science suggests that it is possible UV light will help burn calories and cut fat.

 But this is incredibly inefficient!